Overview

 start the functions emulator

-We run the functions on their own (serve), or along with other emulated services.
+We run the functions on their own (serve), or along other emulated services.

 npm run serve